A guide to fixed rate mortgages

 The main benefit of a fixed rate mortgage is security.
-You always know exactly how much you’ll pay, so you’ll never be surprised by sudden changes to your monthly payments.
+You always know exactly how much you’ll pay, so you’ll never be surprised by sudden changes to your monthly repayments.

 This security makes it easier to plan for the future.
-You can budget for the long term because you accurately predict what your mortgage repayments are going to be for the remainder of your fixed rate period.
+You can budget for the long term because you can accurately predict what your monthly mortgage repayments are going to be for the remainder of the fixed rate period.

-If you have a fixed rate mortgage, changes to interest rates won’t work against you.
-But they won’t work in your favour either.
-Depending on the economic climate, you could end up paying more every month than you would if you had a variable rate mortgage.
+With a fixed rate mortgage, your monthly payments will never go up.
+But they’ll never go down either.
+Depending on changes in interest rates, you could end up paying more every month than you would if you had a variable rate mortgage.

-Is a fixed rate mortgage right for you?
+Is a fixed rate mortgage right for me?

-This guide is intended as a summary only and does not constitute financial advice given by Leeds Building Society.
+This guide is intended as a summary only and does not constitute financial or legal advice from Leeds Building Society.
 No reliance should be placed on this guide.
-We recommend that you seek independent financial advice if you have any questions or queries.
+We recommend that you seek independent financial and/or legal advice if you have any questions or queries.